scharlton2/solver_dev_manual/source/02/03_01_solver_skeleton.rst

 folder you created in :ref:`create_solverdef_folder`, and rename it into the name you specified as [executable] attribute in :ref:`solverdef_create_basic_info`.
-This time, rename into "solver.exe".
+This time, rename into \\"solver.exe\\".
 Copy the DLL files into that folder, that is needed to run the solver.

 Now check whether it can be launched from iRIC successfully.